How do we produce the videos for D-EVN?

 The connections are pretty straightforward and the process for setting things up is also quite simple.
 That means that volunteers don't need to know all the ins and outs of broadcast technology.
 They can do some simple steps, and then they can concentrate on the fun parts like announcing, running the camera or handling the graphics!

-Once we're done with a production, there are just a couple of simple steps to finalize the production for on-demand online viewing, and that's it!
+Once we're done with a production, there are just a couple of simple steps (and we provide the how to instructions!) to finalize the production for on-demand online viewing, and that's it!
 Another game production is complete!

 Now that you know how easy it is, come and be a part of the D-EVN crew!
 We need you!
 See the "Help D-EVN" link to the left, or contact Bryan Berg at !
 It would be great to have you!